Towards Scalable Newborn Screening: Automated General Movement Assessment in Uncontrolled Settings: Experiments, Results and Discussion

 \subsection{Implementation details}

 We performed a grid search over the hyperparameter space for each of the three classifier types in Section~\ref{classifier_list}, choosing the values that performed best in the evaluation.
 The final models were trained using these hyperparameters with 5-fold stratified CV, and the results from the held-out test set, with 20\% of the data, were collected.
-The classification models used included a 1D-CNN with binary cross entropy (BCE) loss, learning rate of 0.00001, batch size 6, a fully-connected bottleneck with 150 features, and trained for 150 epochs.
+On the \textit{Label \& Track} approach, the classification models used included a 1D-CNN with binary cross entropy (BCE) loss, learning rate of 0.00001, batch size 6, a fully-connected bottleneck with 150 features, and trained for 150 epochs.
 The LSTM used the BCE loss, learning rate 0.001, batch size 6, 3 layers, a hidden size of 64 and trained for 200 epochs.
 Finally, the random forest had 170 estimators.
+Moreover, using the \textit{Aggpose} approach, the 1D-CNN had a learning rate of 0.0001, batch size of 4 and 150 features in the fully connected bottleck trained for 50 epochs.
+The LSTM also used BCE loss learning rate 0.0001, batch size 4, 2 layers, a hidden size of 64 and trained for 50 epochs.
+Lastly, the random forest in this setup had 45 estimators.
 All experiments were run using 30 independent seeds on each individual set.
 Our models were implemented using pytorch v2.3.1 and scikit-learn v1.3.0.
 The final classification was evaluated using accuracy, Area Under the Receiver Operating Characteristic Curve (AUROC), and Area Under the Precision–Recall curve (AUPRC).